ANSH-RIYAL/Predicting-Probability-of-Default/README.md

 Worked on data cleaning, feature extraction, selection and modification along with multiple modelling approaches (from logit models, General Additive models to Neural Networks).

-Part of term project for course 'Applied ML in Finance'
+Part of term project for course 'Applied ML in Finance' All rights to data belong to Dr. Roger Stein, NYU